 If you want to visit Cornwall via north Devon, pick up the A39 at Bath.
 The road will take you through Wells, Glastonbury, and Bridgewater in Somerset, before taking you into north Devon along the Exmoor National Park and ending at Falmouth, Cornwall.

 And if water sports are your thing hit Bude, Padstow and Newquay, for some serious surfing on the north Atlantic coast.
+I also have a stop by stop guide to an awesome Cornwall road trip too!

 2. Campervan in the Highlands of Scotland